Pacifest/Advertisement_Bot/README.md

 _G.BotMessages = {'Oven is bad! - D00M ','"im always better than the other kids botting" 🤓'} -- You can edit these by creating an enclosed ' ' and putting a coma for a new message loadstring(game:HttpGet("https://raw.githubusercontent.com/Pacifest/Advertisement_Bot/main/Source"))()
 ```

+## extra
+- This was primary made to work for dollhouse roleplay but should work on any other game that doesn't have much anti-exploit
+- This script was made as a joke to clown on people using bots in dollhouse roleplay but it became a way to piss them off so I'm releasing it
+- **I AM NOT TELLING OR SHOWING ANYONE HOW TO RUN A TON OF BOTS!
+FIGURE IT OUT YOURSELF**